HumanSignal/label-studio/docs/source/guide/ml.md

 ## Troubleshooting

-If you encounter any errors, review these potential causes.
+If you encounter any errors, review these troubleshooting steps and possible causes.

-### Review the ML server logs
+### Troubleshoot by reviewing the ML server logs
 You can investigate most problems using the server console log.
 The machine learning backend runs as a separate server from Label Studio, so make sure you check the correct server console logs while troubleshooting.
 To see more detailed logs, start the ML backend server with the `--debug` option.

 If you're running an ML backend: